-If some not very long time ago we only spoke of Net generation or the New Millennials, these young people whose fingers restlessly lay on the computer devices as naturally as possible, have grown up with computer games [2] and already turned to Higher Education while the older generations have done their best to adapt to high-standard requirements.
-Technological advances and serious games growing uptake as complementary teaching tools, their proven educational effectiveness in the training process have given rise to a re-think of the curriculum, of the learning and teaching paradigms.
+Not very long ago we only spoke of Net generation or the New Millennials, these young people whose fingers restlessly lay on the computer devices as naturally as possible, have grown up with computer games (Oblinger and Oblinger 2005) and have already turned to Higher Education while the older generations have done their best to adapt to high-standard requirements.
+Technological advances and serious games growing uptake as complementary teaching tools, their proven educational effectiveness in the training process have given rise to a re-think of the curriculum and of the learning and teaching paradigms.